I believe there’s no voice like your voice, and you have a responsibility to humanity to use it.

 Before you go, here is the mega-serious professional stuff

-Lauren Vanessa Zink has built a community of 18,000 brave entrepreneurs, including New York Times bestselling authors, 7-figure coaches and start-up dynamos.
+Lauren Vanessa Zink is a writer, branding strategist and marketing consultant who helps entrepreneurs share their voice fearlessly online.
+She has built a community of 19,000 entrepreneurs, including New York Times bestselling authors, 7-figure coaches and start-up dynamos.
 She is the creator and hostess of Brave Entrepreneurs, a private group designed to give entrepreneurs the strategies and winspiration they need to share their voice fearlessly, so they can attract their tribe, increase their income and change more lives.
 She’s been featured on The Huffington Post, Get Rich, Lucky Bitch, JessicaNazarali.com, and Biz Rocks Magazine.
 She currently resides in San Diego with her sweet, lazy pup Sphinx and the beloved MacBook Air that makes it all possible.